Yolinux.com Tutorial

 • ln -s /usr/lib/subversion/tools/xslt/svnindex.css /var/www/html/

-Add the "SVNIndexXSLT" directive to the file /etc/http/conf.d/subversion.conf
+Add the "SVNIndexXSLT" directive to the file /etc/httpd/conf.d/subversion.conf

 LoadModule dav_svn_module modules/mod_dav_svn.so